-Adventist Health, like other health care systems, had to pivot its focus to meet the most urgent healthcare needs of its community during the pandemic, as well as reassess the ability to continue with some community health strategies due public health guidelines for social distancing.
+Adventist Health, like other health care systems, had to pivot its focus to meet the most urgent healthcare needs of its community during the pandemic, as well as reassess the ability to continue with some community health strategies due to public health guidelines for social distancing.
 Adjustments have been made to continue community health improvement efforts as possible, while ensuring the health and safety of those participating.
 The Strategy Action Plan Grids on the following pages reflect updated activities for each strategy.

-In FY20, Adventist Health as a system took the following actions in response to the needs created or exacerbated by COVID-19:
+In FY21, Adventist Health as a system took the following actions in response to the needs created or exacerbated by COVID-19:

-- Adventist Health as a system directed "Community Strength Fund grants" to each hospital to support community partners' immediate response to COVID-19 - Adventist Health as a system directed "Community Integration Catalyst" funds to each hospital to support internal new or expanded community wellbeing programming and innovation as an immediate response to COVID-19 - Began offering more virtual health care visits to keep community members safe and healthy - Developed an online symptom tracker to help community members determine if they may have COVID-19 or some other flu type illness and what steps to take - Partnered with MaskUp, a collaboration of 100 leading health systems representing thousands of hospitals across the U.S. joining to create messages for the betterment of the communities they serve - Was part of a communitywide effort by the local health system to vaccinate eligible community members to help stop the spread of the virus times was expansive and extraordinary.
-We thank our local Yuba Sutter area, from the bottom of our hearts.
+- Began offering more virtual health care visits to keep community members safe and healthy - Developed an online symptom tracker to help community members determine if they may have COVID-19 or some other flu type illness and what steps to take - Was part of a communitywide effort by the local health system to vaccinate eligible community members to help stop the spread of the virus

 Locally, Adventist Health and Rideout would like to send a special thanks to our community and our community partners for all they did to assist us in our time of need.
 Adventist Health and Rideout reached out to our community requesting PPE and the response from our community was overwhelming.
-The love and support we were shown during these unknown
+The love and support we were shown during these unknown times was expansive and extraordinary.
+We thank our local Yuba Sutter area, from the bottom of our hearts.